 BRIEF BLOG INTRO:

-I'm a singer/songwriter and actor from Texas "Living in the Bonus Round" in New York City.
-That is my way of describing how I feel having cheated death.
+I'm a singer/songwriter and actor from Texas "Living in the Bonus Round" in New York City-- which is my way of describing how I feel having cheated death.
 (In a game show, the Bonus Round is where time speeds up and the prizes are better.)
 Accepting my death changed me.
 Now, I'm consuming life as quickly and as fully as I can, while still taking time to breathe and appreciate every single day as an utter miracle.

 Thursday, December 20, 2007